EricWVGG/sanity-instagram-do/README.md

 I assume that you’re coming to this with pretty good familiarity with Sanity.
 You’ll also be dabbling in the Meta Developers portal, and of course Digital Ocean’s serverless functions platform.

-Instructions for dealing with DO and Meta is outside the scope of this document, but I’ve provided links to resources I found helpful.
+Instructions for dealing with DO and Meta are outside the scope of this document, but I’ve provided links to resources I found helpful.

+It should be pretty easy to adapt this code to other platforms like AWS lambda.
+It would also work really well as a NextJS API function, provided that your host supports CRON tasks (Vercel does; DO and Render do not).

 ## Steps